nakatamaho/gmpxx_mkII/README.md

-infinitely oscillatory endpoint through contour deformation; run it with `--help` to select decimal digits, reported Simpson panel counts, reference panel count, and shifted-ray tail cutoff. `example14` computes the NaCl Madelung constant through a theta-function lattice-sum transform, illustrating conditional convergence in Coulomb sums. `example15` samples the SIAM 100-Digit Challenge cubic approximation problem for `1/Gamma(z)` on the complex unit disk using `mpfc_class`.
+infinitely oscillatory endpoint through contour deformation; run it with `--help` to select decimal digits, reported Simpson panel counts, reference panel count, and shifted-ray tail cutoff. `example14` computes the NaCl Madelung constant through a theta-function lattice-sum transform; run it with `--help` to select decimal digits, reported Simpson panel counts, reference panel count, and transformed-integral extent. `example15` samples the SIAM 100-Digit Challenge cubic approximation problem for `1/Gamma(z)` on the complex unit disk using `mpfc_class`.

 ## License